hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 $ module load deeptools/2.5.3
 ```

-One last thing we need to do is create an index file for each one of our BAM files.
+One last thing we need to do is **create an index file for each one of our BAM files**.
 To perform some functions on the BAM file, many tools require an index.
 Think of an index located at the back of a textbook.
 When you are interested in a particular subject area you look for the keyword in the index and identify the pages that contain the relevant information.
 Similarily, indexing the BAM file aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignment file.

 In order to index a BAM file, we will use [SAMtools](http://samtools.sourceforge.net/), a tool suite that provides alot of functionality in dealing with alignment files.
-There is a command called `index`, which is what we will use.
+There is a command called **`samtools index`**, which is what we will use.
 Since we need an index for each of our BAM files, we will put this in a `for` loop to avoid having to run the same command multiple times.

 First, let's load the module: